peterhtcui/ErriezSerialTerminal/README.md

 This is a universal Serial Terminal library for Arduino to parse ASCII commands and arguments with enhanced features including command history, tab completion, and improved terminal editing capabilities.

+## 🆕 What's New in This Version

+This enhanced version introduces powerful new features that transform your Arduino serial terminal into a modern, user-friendly command interface. **Command History** allows you to navigate through previously entered commands using arrow keys (↑/↓), while **Tab Completion** provides intelligent command auto-completion when you press the Tab key.
+The library now supports **larger buffers** (256 bytes vs 32 bytes) and **extended command lengths** (12 characters vs 8 characters), enabling more complex commands and longer argument lists.
+Enhanced terminal editing includes improved backspace support, better cursor control, and automatic character echoing for a seamless terminal experience.
+Built-in **history management functions** let you view and clear command history programmatically.
+All these improvements maintain full backward compatibility with existing code, ensuring your current projects continue to work without any modifications while gaining access to these powerful new capabilities.

 <img src="https://raw.githubusercontent.com/peterhtcui/ErriezSerialTerminal/enhanced-features/extras/ScreenshotSerialTerminal.png" alt="Serial Terminal" width="600">